 In 2006, heated debates erupted over the discovery that the monument also contained the names of 41 fighters from the terrorist organization "Shining Path."
 This had occurred as a result of a ruling by the Inter-American Court of Human Rights, which had declared the killing of guerrillas after a prison uprising to be unlawful and demanded that compensation be paid by the Peruvian government.
 The names of the people who had been murdered were also on the Truth Commission’s lists, which is how they became part of the monument – a fact that had gone unnoticed until then.

 In 2007, the monument was badly damaged.
-After the extradition of fugitive President Alberto Fujimori to Peru, a group of people armed with guns appeared and handcuffed the guard.
+In response to the extradition of fugitive President Alberto Fujimori to Peru, a group of people armed with guns appeared and handcuffed the guard of the memorial.
 Some of the stones were subsequently removed and the black rock was doused with paint.
 A few days later, two congressmen accompanied by 500 supporters entered the compound and removed more stones.
 In 2009, the black rock was torn from its moorings after Fujimori defended himself in court against accusations that he was responsible for two massacres.
 The monument was desecrated several more times until 2018.

 No Peruvian city has suffered more from the guerrilla warfare than Ayacucho.
 The former colonial city on the eastern slope of the Andes was the birthplace and stronghold of the Shining Path organization.
 The organization wanted to follow Mao Tse-Tung's example and carry the revolution from here into the countryside.
 Its leader Abimael Guzmán had previously been a professor of philosophy at the local university.
 The National Association of Relatives of Abducted, Detained and Disappeared Persons of Peru (ANFASEP) opened a private museum in Ayacucho in 2006.